ibexa/documentation-user/docs/content_management/block_reference.md

 Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

-## Most popular content block

-Highlights the content most frequently viewed by users.
-It helps to find popular and relevant content items.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Name displayed on page** - Enter a name fot the block to be displayed on page.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

-## Most popular products block

-Presents products that are currently trending and widely popular among users.
-Helps quickly identify top-performing and popular items.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

-Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

-## Most popular products in category block

-Displays the most popular products within a selected category.
-Helps identify most popular items within a specific category.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
-- **Product category** - Select product categories.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

-Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

 ## Orders block

 Showcases a list of orders linked to a specific company or individual customer.